 Pandering to illegal aliens is a major spoke in the Democrats’ identity politics wheel.

-This is not the way forward.We value your comments!
-Please weigh in on our comment section below.
+This is not the way forward.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com